dror27/dk-shack/vol1/songs/en/Finding You.md

 Memories that come and go\
 \
 I can see\
-finding peace will take time, but not forever\
+Finding peace will take time, but not forever\
 If we can be\
 All alone and be quiet, together\
 \